mwmosca/NeuralNetwork/README.md

 # NeuralNetwork
-This repository contains code from a personal project in the field of neural networks.
-The code allows users to experiment with training a fully connected neural network to be a classifier for images from the [MNIST database](http://yann.lecun.com/exdb/mnist/).
-The network has 784 inputs (the number of pixels in each image (28x28)) and 10 outputs (from one-hot encoding each digit from 0 to 9).
+This repository contains code that allows users to experiment with training a fully connected neural network to be a classifier for images of digits from the [MNIST database](http://yann.lecun.com/exdb/mnist/).
+The network has 784 inputs (the number of pixels in each 28x28 image) and 10 outputs (from one-hot encoding each digit from 0 to 9).
 Users may set the following network hyperparameters:
 - number of hidden layers
 - number of neurons in each hidden layer
 - batch size